VBT Air Package guests: Depart from the U.S. for Luxembourg

 taxi or minibus (approximately 20 minutes) to your hotel in Luxembourg City.
 If you arrive early, your

-the Reception Desk.
+the front desk.
 The rest of the day

 is free for you to explore this wonderful city.